Programs Comparison

 • Canada: Unlike the U.S., students in Canada can secure an airline internship without needing to extend their program.
 After completing 12 months of full-time internship, they become eligible to apply for permanent residency (PR) under the Canadian Experience Class (CEC) program, allowing them to qualify for airline internships in Canada.
 Additionally, our FPAP-C program in Canada now offers a Post-Graduation Work Permit (PGWP) of up to 24 months, significantly increasing the chances of a successful PR application.

-Further Career Airline Employment
+Further Airline Employment Opportunities

 The journey to accumulating jet experience, a crucial milestone for pilots aiming to join top Gulf Airlines like Emirates or Qatar Airways, varies significantly between the United States, Canada, and the European Union.
 The key differences stem from each region's immigration policies, flight training structure, and available pathways to build the required jet hours.

-In Canada, the pathway to permanent residency is more accessible, giving pilots a significant advantage in pursuing careers with international airlines, particularly in the Gulf region.
-Achieving permanent residency allows pilots to work with any Canadian airline without time restrictions, enabling them to gain the critical jet flight time required for direct-entry first officer positions with Gulf carriers.
-Since these airlines prioritize pilots with extensive jet experience, Canada’s well-structured immigration policies—through the Post-Graduation Work Permit (PGWP) and the Express Entry system—facilitate a seamless transition from flight training to employment.
+Since Canadian airlines prioritize pilots with extensive jet experience, Canada’s well-structured immigration policies—through the Post-Graduation Work Permit (PGWP) and the Express Entry system—facilitate a seamless transition from flight training to employment.
 This allows pilots to build the necessary flight hours on advanced aircraft, preparing them for high-standard airline operations.
+Same applies to European Union and EU airlines.

 In contrast, the United States, despite its large aviation industry and extensive flight training programs, presents a more challenging path to permanent residency for foreign-trained pilots.
-This restriction can limit access to long-term airline employment, making it difficult to accumulate the jet flight hours required for direct entry into Gulf carriers.
+This restriction can limit access to long-term airline employment, making it difficult to accumulate the jet flight hours required for direct entry into gulf carriers.
 Additionally, airline internships in the U.S. are only possible after securing an EB-1A visa, a process that is difficult and highly selective.
 Since the U.S. flight training system does not include structured jet hour-building programs, students must seek external airlines to gain the required experience before applying to major carriers.

 Finally, EASA ATPL program graduates can apply for pilot employment sponsorship with some non-EU airlines which fly under EASA, like Turkey.
 Such applications are available for pilots who do not have any jet flight time.
 (We have a whole article dedicated to this topic - please review it here!).